corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/secrets.md

 You can use the Corda CLI [secret-config command]({{< relref "../../reference/corda-cli/secret-config.md" >}}) to to generate the encrypted value based on a salt and passphrase.

-You can also use the default `SecretsLookupService` with start-up configuration.
+You can also use the default default secrets lookup service with start-up configuration.
 For example:

 ```
 -ddatabase.user=db-user